EhrmannGit/giveawaybot/README.md

 After starting the program, it will prompt you to enter your phone number, and then the authorization code that you will receive from Telegram.

+If you have two-factor authentication enabled, the system will prompt you to enter a password.
+The password may be entered in stealth mode, meaning that the symbols typed will not be visible.

 Upon successful authorization, the bot is ready to work.
 It will respond to messages in the group whose ID you specified in the config.yaml file.

 Expected message structure: